-Building a Partnership Between Writers and Narrative Designers
+Building a partnership between writers and narrative designers

-Eric Stirpe, a writer, and Molly Maloney, a narrative designer, both at Telltale Games, gave an interesting talk on how their budding romantic relationship mirrored the relationship between narrative designers and writers--often wrongly assumed to be the same person in game studios.
+Eric Stirpe, a writer, and Molly Maloney, a narrative designer, both at Telltale Games, gave an interesting talk at the Game Developers Conference today on how their budding romantic relationship mirrored the relationship between narrative designers and writers, often wrongly assumed to be the same person in game studios.

 Stirpe and Maloney wanted to show their audience where “writing ends and design begins.”
 Narrative design and writing are two different professions, they argue, and have to be respected as such; one is not a substitute for the other, but each, instead, comprises a distinct area of expertise with related but discrete goals.